coder/coder/docs/cli/users_mark-as-dormant.md

 # users mark-as-dormant

 Update a user's status to 'dormant'.
+Dormant users are not counted in the license plan

 Aliases: